Herbert Strong (golfer): Golf course architect

 At Engineers Country Club, Strong's routing approached the hills from every conceivable angle making a full and varied use of the available topography.
 He designed holes that played straight up the hill, had holes traversing along the crests with second shots to green sites placed below, and even from one hill to the next.
 He brought you in at an angle and off the top of hills and slopes depending on what topography he could take advantage of.
 His course design skills were even more impressive at Fairmont Le Manoir Richelieu where he managed to build a great course on a very severe piece of topography with 400 feet of elevation change.
 The newspaper columnist and Bobby Jones biographer O. B. Keeler wrote, "so excellent an authority as Walter Travis, the grand old man of American golf, was heard to state rather freely that several of the holes [at Engineers Country Club] were too severe".

 If there is any criticism of Strong's golf course architecture it would likely be due to the severity of his design of greens and their ability to repel poor shots, and even good shots if they hit the green at the wrong speed or angle.
 His green designs often incorporated two tiers and sometimes featured a crowned central area, in the manner of fellow golf course architect Donald Ross, that rewarded only the finest of shots; poor shots would drift off the back and to the sides of greens, and greens incorporating false fronts would agonize players whose shots were short and not reaching the central plateau of the green.
 Most players of his era—playing with wood-shafted clubs—struggled with the boldness, originality and aggressiveness of the architectural forms that he used.
 The original Fairmont Le Manoir Richelieu course in Quebec, Canada, is full of fascinating holes that traverse an extremely hilly and severe property.

-Strong possessed the ability to find good holes on land that seemed far too severe for golf and had the gumption to build very bold and distinctive holes that are open to criticism but clearly are more thought provoking and interesting than most other architect's work.
-The green slopes that he envisioned and built on his courses were the single best defense of a hole.
+Strong was known for designing golf holes on steep and difficult terrain.
+He built some distinctive holes that often received both praise and also criticism for their unusual designs.
+His courses mainly featured sloped greens, which were a primary way he added difficulty to a hole.